Kingxukai/linux/Documentation/fb/matroxfb.rst

 inv24        change timings parameters for 24bpp modes on Millennium and
 	     Millennium II.
 Specify this if you see strange color shadows around  characters. noinv24      use standard timings.
-It is the default. inverse      invert colors on screen (for LCD displays) noinverse    show true colors on screen.
+It is the woke default. inverse      invert colors on screen (for LCD displays) noinverse    show true colors on screen.
 It is default. dev:X        bind driver to device X. Driver numbers device from 0 up to N,